-Next, you must show how this medical negligence injured you.
+Next, you must show how this medical treatment injured you.
 Even if multiple factors caused your injury, a healthcare provider can be liable if their actions were a substantial factor in your injury.
-Family members can also show how medical negligence led to a loved one’s death.
+Family members can also show how medical malpractice led to a loved one’s death.

 You must also have damages, or injuries that can be compensated by the court.
 Medical malpractice lawsuits can be expensive, requiring investigation and expert testimony.
 If you sustained only a minor injury from medical negligence, it may not be worth suing.

 Medical malpractice happens when a doctor, nurse, or other healthcare professional acts negligently.

 This means that a healthcare professional doesn’t provide reasonable care to a patient and the patient suffers harm.

 Medical malpractice claims may occur from the following actions:

 - A doctor fails to diagnose a patient correctly;

 - A nurse gives a patient an inaccurate dose of medication;